pingcap/docs/system-variables.md

 - Scope: SESSION
 - Default value: 1073741824
 - Range: [-1, 9223372036854775807]
+- Unit: Bytes
-- This variable is used to set the threshold value of memory quota for a query in bytes.
+- This variable is used to set the threshold value of memory quota for a query.
 - If the memory quota of a query during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.
 The initial value of this variable is configured by [`mem-quota-query`](/tidb-configuration-file.md#mem-quota-query).

 ### tidb_memory_usage_alarm_ratio